From Hiking Trails to Educational Resources, Calvin College Nature Preserve is a Gem for Grand Rapids Families

 Located near the heart of Grand Rapids, the hiking trails at Calvin College Ecosystem Preserve and Native Gardens are sure to help you escape city life momentarily with wildlife galore and its alluring gardens.

-The walking trails at Calvin Eco Preserve cover 44 acres of wetlands and forest (the preserve itself is 100 acres) and are always free and open to the public.
-Trails are mostly wooded with lots of wetlands so come prepared with bug spray May and throughout the summer months.
+The walking trails at Calvin College Nature Preserve cover 44 acres of wetlands and forest (the preserve itself is 100 acres) and are always free and open to the public.
+Trails are mostly wooded with lots of wetlands so come prepared with bug spray throughout the summer months.

 Covered in wood chips and mostly flat, this is a great spot for younger hikers (my preschooler thrived).
 There are plenty of water features (streams, swamps, and ponds) with places to stop and look for wildlife.
 We love a good bridge and this stop had plenty of them.